EXPERT PROMPTING MASTERCLASS

 Source requirements:

-- Avoid: News aggregators, opinion pieces, marketing content
+- Avoid: News aggregators, opinion pieces, marketing

 - Date range: Last 6 months

-- Include: Contradicting viewpoints if they exist
+- Include contradicting viewpoints if they exist

-Technique 3: Iterative Research Refinement
+Technique 3: Iterative Research

 Turn 1: "Overview of quantum computing commercial applications 2024-2025"